danielcrenna/reactive-pipes/README.md

 #### Addendum

-This is a streamlined version of [copper](https://github.com/danielcrenna/vault/tree/master/copper), I library I wrote in 2012.
+This is a streamlined version of [copper](https://github.com/danielcrenna/vault/tree/master/copper), a library I wrote in 2012.